carehart/kubevela.io/docs/case-studies/gitops.md

 #### Directory `infrastructure/`

-The `infrastructure/` contains the config of some infrastructures like database.
+`infrastructure/` contains the config of infrastructure such as the database.
 In the following, we will use [MySQL operator](https://github.com/bitpoke/mysql-operator) to deploy a MySQL cluster.

-> Notice that there must be a secret in your cluster with MySQL password specified in key `ROOT_PASSWORD`.
+> Notice that there must be a secret in your cluster with the MySQL password specified in the key `ROOT_PASSWORD`.

 ```yaml
 apiVersion: core.oam.dev/v1beta1